AlfrescoLabs/chef-alfresco/README.md

 #### rsyslog

 Configures and runs an rsyslog standalone installation, which logs locally by default; you can set `node['rsyslog']['server_ip']` to configure the remote server to send logs to; for more info check the [rsyslog community cookbook](https://github.com/opscode-cookbooks/rsyslog)

+#### logstash-forwarder

+Configures and runs an logstash-forwarder to ship logs to a remote logstash server; you can set `node['logstash-forwarder']['logstash_servers']` to configure the remote server to send logs to; for more info check the [logstash community cookbook](https://github.com/elastic/logstash-forwarder)

 Roadmap
 ---